 - Changing Levels – For takedown techniques that require you to shoot forward with a penetration step, consistency in changing your levels is vital.

 - Fighting for Head Position – Make it a habit to use your forehead as a tool to manipulate the opponent’s head position.
 This action will impede their vision and off-balance them.
+The head actually acts as a 5th limb when grappling.
+Good grapplers use their head to push against their opponent.

 - Stopping an Opponent from Posting – People frequently use their arms as a measuring tool to determine if they are within range to shoot for a takedown.
 They will also post their hands on your body to impede your forward movement.
 Take advantage of this situation by implementing arm drags or simply pushing their arms upward and exposing their lower body for a double leg.